 Although insuring your mobile phone on your contents insurance is a great option for many, there are some limitations and alternatives you may want to consider.

 The first thing to understand is what happens if you make a claim.
 To make any claim on your home contents insurance, you’ll have to pay the excess you agreed with your insurer.
 And because your mobile phone is just another item covered by your contents insurance policy, you will have to pay the full excess — even if the only item you’re claiming for is your mobile phone.

 However, if your mobile is worth several hundreds of pounds, as many smartphones are, you may be willing to take this risk.
 You may also choose a low excess if your insurer offers this option, so you won’t end up paying more in excess than the phone is worth.

 You should also be aware that claiming for your mobile phone on your contents insurance, could result in your contents insurance premium increasing when it comes to renewal time.

 If you’re planning to insure an expensive smartphone or other gadget under your home insurance policy, you should also check whether any single article limits apply.
 If you want to cover your mobile phone to be insured outside of the home, you’ll need to list it as a ‘specified item’ in your home insurance application or comparison.
 Get started below:

 Alternatively, you may choose to take out a specialist mobile phone insurance through a gadget insurance policy.
 This option may work for you if you feel you're likely to claim for a lost or damaged phone, as claims won't have an effect on your home insurance policy.
 Find out more about gadget insurance in our guide.

-- Keep your phone out of danger - putting yout phone is a safe place such as a drawer when you don't need it can prevent it from being damaged by any young children or pets in the home.
+Keep your phone out of danger - putting your phone in a safe place such as a drawer when you don't need it can prevent it from being damaged by any young children or pets in the home.